10 min read

 "It's a psychological thing," Ben said.

-Tamar came up on Julian’s other side, second wave, compact, already rolling her shoulders out in a slow, deliberate sequence that looked less like warming up than like tuning.
-She was reading the screens with her arms crossed.
-“What’s the win condition,” she said.
+Tamar came up on his other side, compact, rolling her shoulders in a slow, deliberate sequence that looked less like warming up than like tuning.
+She read the screens with her arms crossed.
+"What's the win condition," she said.

 "Speed.
 Accuracy.
 Penalties compound."